lory-costa/parks/README.md

 ## User stories (from highest priority)
 1. As a member, I want to view a map of parks
-    - Park home page displays a map with clickable parks which will lead to park details page
+    - Main page displays a map with clickable parks which will lead to park details page
 2. As a member, I want to view a park details page
     - Park Details will display information as well as a rating, comments, photos
 3. As a member, I want to rate a park